Pofay/it18_projectdocs/README.md

 To Do:

---> Create a Letter to Dean
+--> Create a Letter to Dean (on the Qualifications of a Professional to be hired as a College Instructor Full-Time or Part-Time)

 --> Submit Letter to High School Principal